stephennewman/budgenudge/TESTING_GUIDE.md

 ---

-🎉 **If all tests pass, your BudgeNudge deployment is fully operational and ready for production use!**
+🎉 **If all tests pass, your Krezzo deployment is fully operational and ready for production use!**